OyelekeOlayemi/Machine-learning-with-Titanic-Disaster/README.md

-# machine learning with titanic
+# Machine Learning with Titanic Disaster
 Building Classification Models with Scikit-Learn in Titanic Dataset